samboyer/adventofcode/2023/day25_carolscript/carolscript-specification.md

 - Indentation is not recommended.
 Carol books are not indented.
 - Lines may end in commas, full stops, or exclamation marks, depending on the flow of the carol.
 - Capitalisation is ignored, but lines should start with a capital letter.
 'Christmas' should always be capitalised.
+- Comments begin with the Unicode character MUSICAL SYMBOL G CLEF (`𝄞`, U+1D11E).
+A space after this character is recommended, but not necessary.

 ## Data types & artihmetic